3 to 6 million charging points? The solution with solar carports? – Image: lightpoet|Shutterstock.com

-📣 Electromobility solar solutions for industry, retail and municipalities
+📣 Electromobility Solar solutions for industry, retail and municipalities

-🎯 For solar engineers, plumbers, electricians and roofers
+🎯 For solar installers, plumbers, electricians and roofers

-Advice and planning including a non-binding cost estimate.
-We bring you together with strong photovoltaic partners.
+Consultation and planning including a non-binding cost estimate.
+We connect you with strong partners in photovoltaics.

 👨🏻 👩🏻 👴🏻 👵🏻 For private households

-We are positioned across regions in German-speaking countries.
-We have reliable partners who advise you and implement your wishes.
+We have a regional presence throughout the German-speaking world.
+We have reliable partners who will advise you and implement your wishes.

 Development of the number of charging stations in Germany